AriFordsham/GHCWiki/explicit-call-stack.md

 ```

-So hat-stack's considers the context in which a function is saturated to be the place where it is called.
+So hat-stack considers the context in which a function is saturated to be the place where it is called.
 To make this even more apparent we can eta-expand `e`:

 ```wiki
    e :: [Int] -> Int